vkucukcakar/sptables/README.md

 ### Blacklist Examples

-With default rules, there is a blacklist with a timeout which can be configured by editing "/etc/dtables/conf/iptables.conf".
+With default rules, there is a blacklist with a timeout which can be configured by editing "/etc/sptables/conf/iptables.conf".
-The blacklist is also used for DoS/DDoS mitigiation.
+The blacklist is also used for DoS/DDoS mitigation.

 Example use cases: